Sandy Stone (artist): Attacks by Janice Raymond in The Transsexual Empire and surgical transition

 On tour, however, Stone received death threats from members of the lesbian separatist group the Gorgons, who came armed to a Seattle concert, though they were stopped by security.
-Following the threat of a boycott of the label, Stone to decide to leave the collective in 1978 and return to Santa Cruz.
+Following the threat of a boycott of the label, Stone decided to leave the collective in 1978 and return to Santa Cruz.

 Raymond's The Transsexual Empire: The Making of the She-Male was published in 1979.
 Raymond accused Stone by name of plotting to destroy the Olivia Records collective and womanhood in general with "male energy."
 The book dramatically increased her transphobic attack on Stone: Masculine behavior is notably obtrusive.
 It is significant that transsexually constructed lesbian feminists have inserted themselves into positions of importance and/or performance in the feminist community.
 Sandy Stone, the transsexual engineer with Olivia Records, an "all-women" recording company, illustrates this well.
 Stone is not only crucial to the Olivia enterprise but plays a very dominant role there.
 The ... visibility he [she] achieved in the aftermath of the Olivia controversy ... only serves to enhance his [her] previously dominant role and to divide women, as men frequently do, when they make their presence necessary and vital to women.
 As one woman wrote: "I feel raped when Olivia passes off Sandy ... as a real woman.
 After all his [her] male privilege, is he [she] going to cash in on lesbian feminist culture too?"

 In the early 1980s, Stone built a small computer, taught herself programming, and became a freelance coder, eventually becoming recognized as a computer expert.